Use additional options of the Interactive Narrative Editor

 D. Previous Slide — Manually move to the previous slide.

-E. How Did I Do? — Grades the response area(s) on the slide (if the slide has been authored with response areas).
+E. How Did I Do? — Grades any student response component(s) on the slide.

 F. Try Another — Presents another version of the question (if the slide has been authored with questions that use algorithmic variables).